Pediatric Diabetes

 What Are The Possible Treatments For Pediatric Diabetes?

-In Type 2 diabetes your child will be started on either a pill or insulin depending on the severity of the symptoms.
+In Type 2 diabetes, management strategies may encompass oral medications or insulin therapy, depending on the severity of symptoms.

 Are There Preventative Steps Or Measures To Avoid Pediatric Diabetes?